Pargi tänav 4, Ülenurme alevik, Kambja vald, Tartu maakond

 The manor has been passed from owner to owner, and the main source of its income was grain farming.

-In the beginning of 1970s, the complex of the former Ülenurme manor was allocated to the Estonian Agricultural Museum that opened its doors to visitors in 1981.
+At the beginning of 1970, the complex of numerous stone buildings of the former Ülenurme Manor's centre was allocated to the Estonian Agricultural Museum that opened its doors to visitors in 1981.

 Food and drinks